 A thorough evaluation of an infertile couple begins with a history and physical exam.
 We ask all couples planning their first visit to Fertility Center of the Carolinas to fill out a detailed questionnaire and bring it to their first visit.
-Contact our office at (864) 455-1600 with any questions about the forms below.
+Contact our office at 864-455-HOPE (4673) with any questions.

 Before treatment is initiated, there is a certain amount of testing that is required for both the male and female partner.
 For the male, we recommend a semen analysis be done early in the process since up to 40% of infertility may be due to problems with sperm count or motility.
 For most couples other tests will include hormone testing to check for certain conditions associated with infertility, assessment of uterine cavity and fallopian tube patency, and assessment of ovulation.
 Advanced testing might also include laparoscopy and hysteroscopy or the use of ultrasound to evaluate pelvic structures for various defects or endometriosis.